 I was nervous.
 All I could hear was Righty saying, “That was dumb.”

 Until the phone rang again.
 I was offered an interview for a full-time, permanent job which, I’m happy to report, I got and have had for over two decades.

 Truth: if it’s an important decision in your life, the enemy will often fix you up with a counterfeit thing before God offers you the real thing.

 A “counterfeit” is, by definition, a fake or phony something or other intended to deceive and/or derail.
 In this case, it was a counterfeit job.
 Think about it: not only would I have had to begin the whole long, arduous job-hunting process all over again in January, but the job God had intended for me would have been taken by someone else.

-Fast forward to 2012: I wanted a pre-owned Camry Hybrid with no rust and at an affordable price.
+Fast forward years later: I wanted a pre-owned Camry Hybrid with no rust and at an affordable price.
 I know – tall order.
 And I learned one thing: there aren’t too many Camry Hybrids out there – rust or no rust.

 So I shopped around, found one and it looked good (even though it was gray) so I got set to make an offer.
 But before I did, I took it to my mechanic to get it checked out.
 (Can’t buy a car not checked out.)
 Turns out there was some rust on the undercarriage.
 It wasn’t much but there weren’t any other Camry Hybrids around so I had a decision to make: take this car or take a chance and keep looking?
 (Did I mention that I had promised my son who needed a car for college that he could have mine when I got my new one?
 All I heard for three months was, “When are you going to get a new car??)